-Stegosaurus was a large, plant-eating dinosaur that lived during the late Jurassic Period, about 155 million to 150 million years ago, primarily in western North America.
-It was about the size of a bus but carried around two rows of bony plates along its back that made it appear even bigger.
+Stegosaurus was a large, plant-eating dinosaur that lived during the late Jurassic Period, about 150.8 million to 155.7 million years ago, primarily in western North America.
+It was about the size of a bus and carried around two rows of bony plates along its back that made it appear even bigger.

 Stegosaurus is a bit of media darling because there is so much material to help scientists reconstruct its distinctive appearance.
 It has been depicted on television and in movies, most notably chasing Faye Wray in "King Kong" and appearing in the second and third installments of the "Jurassic Park" films.
 A newspaper cartoon even helped name one of its body parts.